 Breathing problems will not become apparent until the infant does in fact start to breathe air.
 Prenatal ultrasound can detect some structural heart problems in the unborn child, and some of these may secondarily affect the lungs and/or cause respiratory problems in their own right.

-- Q How often does my baby move in the womb?
+- Q How are fingerprints formed in the womb?

-- Q When does the sense of smell develop in a fetus?
+- Q When does the sense of touch develop in a fetus?